opakpakri/opakpakri/README.md

 BTW Nice to meet you!!

+THIS IS OLD GIT HUB PROFILE IM STILL ALIVE BUT TO LAZY TO UPDATE THIS THING T^T

 - 👀 I’m interested in Mobile Development, Data Analyst, UI/UX
 - 🌱 I’m currently learning ...
 Kotlin Android
 - 😄 Pronouns: ...
 Opak